A cute husky looking directly at the camera at a tromso husky farm where they do dog sledding

 It’s also a good choice if your days are filled with activities but you want something to do during the long nights of the Arctic winter!

 Keep in mind that these tours only offer a chance to see the Northern lights.
-While your huskies will run for about 7-10 km, if it’s cloudy in the immediate area, this won’t give you a very far radius to find a break in the clouds to see the aurora.
+While you’ll be on a 7-10 km sled tour, if it’s cloudy in the immediate area, this won’t give you a very far radius to find a break in the clouds to see the aurora.

-If you want a more sure bet of seeing the Northern lights (though no natural phenomenon comes with a guarantee) you should opt for a dedicated Northern lights tour in Rovaniemi.
+If you want a more sure bet of seeing the Northern lights (though of course, no natural phenomenon comes with a guarantee) you should opt for a dedicated Northern lights tour in Rovaniemi, which I also have a guide for.

 Book your husky sled tour with chance of Northern lights here!